A noise-robust Monte Carlo method for electric field calculations in EMC3

 Thus, two coupled scalar equations must be solved to approximate the electric field $ \e $ .

 We illustrate how these equations are coupled.
-Consider the source term of the $x$-component
+Consider the source term for the $x$-component

 The underlined term couples different components of the electric field through the source term, which poses difficulties.
-The term $ \p{y} E_{y} $ is unknown, and cannot be incorporated in the simulation in a straightforward way.
+The term $ \p{y} E_{y} $ is unknown, and cannot be incorporated into the simulation in a straightforward way.
 Estimating $ \p{y} E_{y}$ with finite differences would reintroduce the original problem we seek to resolve.
 In this work, the term $ \p{y} E_{y}$ is neglected in numerical experiments, assuming that it introduces a small bias in the simulation.
-Further work is required to develop a consistent approximation strategy including these source terms.
+Further work is required to develop a consistent approximation strategy to include these source terms.